Casthecat/bookscraper/README.md

 #   Design Decisions

-I structured the scraper around small, single-purpose modules so each part of the pipeline remains easy to understand and independently testable. fetcher.py is responsible only for networking, retry logic, and polite delays; parser.py focuses purely on translating HTML into structured data; pagination.py isolates the logic of discovering the “next page”; and robots.py handles crawler permissions.
-This modularization keeps the codebase maintainable and makes failures easier to diagnose since each component has a narrow responsibility.
+The scraper is organized around small, single-purpose modules so that each part of the pipeline remains easy to understand, maintain, and test independently. fetcher.py handles networking, retry logic, and polite delays;
+parser.py focuses strictly on translating HTML into structured Python objects;
+pagination.py isolates the logic of detecting the next page; and robots.py is responsible for validating crawler permissions.

+This modular layout keeps responsibilities narrow and makes failures easier to diagnose—network issues are separated from parsing issues, and parsing issues are separated from navigation issues.

-I chose to use synchronous requests with a configurable worker pool rather than switching entirely to asyncio.
-While asyncio would provide maximal throughput, a worker-pool model strikes a practical balance between performance and readability.
-The goal was to build a scraper that is reliable and transparent rather than overly clever, and the concurrency level is adjustable from the command line so different environments can tune performance according to their constraints.
+I chose synchronous requests paired with a configurable worker-pool instead of a fully asynchronous design.
+While an asyncio-based scraper could maximize throughput, the worker-pool model strikes a practical balance between performance, debuggability, and clarity.
+The concurrency level is configurable from the command line, allowing the scraper to adapt across different environments without introducing unnecessary complexity.

-The UI mirrors the same philosophy: minimal state, predictable rendering, and clear boundaries.
-Instead of introducing global state managers or server-driven queries, the UI simply treats the scraped JSON as a static dataset.
-This keeps the frontend lightweight and reduces implicit complexity.
-Types are defined explicitly in types.ts to provide a self-documenting contract between the scraper and the UI.
+The frontend follows the same philosophy: predictable rendering, minimal global state, and explicit boundaries.
+Since the UI operates entirely on a static JSON dataset, no server coordination or data fetching complexity is required.
+All types are defined in types.ts, ensuring a clear and self-documenting contract between the Python scraper and the React UI.

 #   More nice-to-haves

-Given more time, I would expand the scraper beyond the “snapshot” model and add incremental crawling.
-That would include checksums or last-modified timestamps to detect which books have changed between runs, preventing unnecessary re-downloads.
-I would also introduce domain-aware throttling—reading crawl-delay or custom site heuristics to adaptively adjust request pacing.
-Another improvement would be moving the storage layer to SQLite or another embedded database so the tool can scale to tens of thousands of items while keeping query speeds fast.
+With additional time, I would extend the scraper beyond the current “snapshot” model and support incremental crawling.
+This would include storing checksums or last-modified timestamps to detect which items have changed between runs, avoiding unnecessary re-fetching.
+Domain-aware throttling could also be added—reading crawl-delay or applying heuristics based on response times to dynamically adjust pacing.

+A more robust storage layer (e.g., SQLite or DuckDB) would allow the scraper to scale to tens of thousands of records while keeping queries fast and efficient.
+For robustness, I would also consider adding rotating user agents, proxy pools, and automated retry scheduling.

-For the frontend, I would add richer interactions—filtering by availability, and a debounced full-text search across titles.
-Pagination or virtual scrolling would also improve rendering performance for large datasets.
-Additionally, I would implement unit tests for UI components and possibly auto-generate TypeScript types directly from the scraper schema to ensure type parity across both layers.
-With more time, a small backend API could replace the static JSON and provide live querying, allowing the UI to handle far larger datasets smoothly.
+On the frontend, I would expand interactions to include richer filtering (e.g., availability, price range), a debounced full-text search, and more flexible sorting.
+Pagination or virtualized tables would improve performance with large datasets.
+I would also introduce unit tests for UI components and possibly auto-generate TypeScript types directly from the Python schema to ensure perfect type alignment.
+With more time, the static JSON file could be replaced by a small backend API that supports server-side queries, enabling the UI to scale smoothly with larger datasets.

 #   Known Limitations

-This scraper works reliably for the Books to Scrape domain, but it does make a few assumptions that would need refinement for broader use.
-The HTML parser expects the site to follow a fairly stable structure—for example, it looks for specific CSS classes like product_pod, price_color, and star-rating.
-If the site changes its layout or introduces dynamic content, the parser would require adjustments.
-Similarly, the breadcrumb-based category extraction works well for this dataset, but it is not yet robust against unusual or deeply nested category structures.
+The scraper performs reliably for the Books to Scrape domain, but several assumptions limit its generality.
+The parser depends on stable HTML structures—such as the presence of classes like product_pod, price_color, and star-rating.
+If the site changes its templates or introduces dynamically rendered components, the parser would require updates.

-The networking layer is intentionally simple.
-While retries and delays help avoid disruptive patterns, the scraper does not yet account for more complex anti-bot mechanisms such as rotating user agents, proxy pools, IP rate limits, or CAPTCHAs.
-For large-scale or production scraping, those would need to be added.
-Error handling is conservative—when an item cannot be parsed, the scraper skips it rather than attempting a partial extraction.
-This keeps the output clean, but it may fail silently on pages that deviate from the expected structure.
+The category extraction logic also assumes a simple breadcrumb layout and is not yet robust against deeper or unconventional category structures.

+The networking layer intentionally avoids advanced anti-bot measures.
+While retries and delays provide basic politeness, the scraper does not currently support proxy rotation, user-agent cycling, rate-limit detection, or CAPTCHA handling.
+These would be required for large-scale or production-grade scraping.

-On the frontend side, the UI loads the entire dataset into memory.
-This is perfectly fine for a few hundred entries, but it would not scale gracefully to tens of thousands of records.
-Features like search, filtering, and pagination are done client-side and would need optimization or a backend API if the dataset grows significantly.
-Finally, the pipeline is designed for batch runs rather than continuous or scheduled crawling, so incremental updates or historical tracking are not yet supported.
+On the frontend, the entire dataset is loaded into memory.
+This is sufficient for a few hundred items but will not scale efficiently to tens of thousands.
+All search, filtering, and pagination operations are client-side and would eventually need server support for optimal performance.
+Finally, the overall pipeline is built for manual batch runs rather than scheduled or continuous crawling, and therefore lacks incremental update logic and historical tracking.

 #  Credits